 Despite the superficial similarities between these two platforms, a deep drill down shows substantial differences.
 If you’re looking only for professional investment management at a very low fee, Betterment is the obvious choice.
 It provides a high level of investment management, at a fee that’s not only lower than Personal Capital’s but much lower.

 Let’s also not forget that Personal Capital has a steep minimum initial investment of $100,000.
 If you don’t have that kind of money to invest, Betterment will work just fine for you.

 But if you want a strong dose of financial management along with investment management, Personal Capital is the clear winner.

 Yes, it has a higher annual advisory fee than Betterment.
 But you'll have a much more personalized investment experience, involving direct live support.
 Not only are financial advisors available to help you make important financial decisions in your life, but that connection will also enable you to have a greater measure of control over your investing activities.

-To summarize, if you’re a small investor, or you’re just looking to have some or all of your portfolio professionally managed at low cost, Betterment is your best choice.
-But if you’re looking for life long, big picture financial management, Personal Capital is the clear winner.
+To summarize, if you’re a small investor, or you’re just looking to have some or all of your portfolio professionally managed at a low cost, Betterment is your best choice.
+But if you’re looking for lifelong, big-picture financial management, Personal Capital is the clear winner.